ntoll/hscic_apiomatic/README.rst

 The results are two JSON files: indicators.json and datasets.json.

+(The existing indicators.json and datasets.json files in the repos were generated at the beginning of October 2014.
+These can probably be ignored but are included for illustrative purposes.)

 If anything goes wrong check out the indicator.log / datasets.log files. :-)

 Feedback most welcome!